HellperKK/Poop/README.md

 ```
 In fact, `$Int` is instance that can generate a wrapper to hold an int from php's
 primitives.
 But you don't need to know where that int is located.
 Each Instance
-has a `identity` method that return itself by default and that has been overriden in `$Int` to return the value it holds.
+has an `identity` method that return itself by default and that has been overriden in `$Int` to return the value it holds.
+This is also true for strings, floats and booleans.